szahanov/FizzBuzz/README.md

 # Steps #

-* See the full code here:
+* See the full code to see each step, it is commented pretty well. https://bitbucket.org/szahanov/fizzbuzz/src/master/image_classification.R
-https://bitbucket.org/szahanov/fizzbuzz/src/master/image_classification.R

 ### Visualizing the data ###

-* These are the plots that were created to visualize the diffrent image classes before creating models:
+* These are the plots that were created to visualize the diffrent image classes before creating the prediction models:
+* Each coloured group of points is a different category (e.g. brickface, sky, foliage, etc).
+Since they don't always overlap I get the impression that I can work with this.

 * Box and whisker plots to show that the variables I'm using vary depending on the image type
 ![boxplot chart](https://bytebucket.org/szahanov/fizzbuzz/raw/master/charts/boxplot3.png "Box plot")